capralifecycle/liflig-document-store/docs/v2-migration-guide.md

 }
 ```

-### 2. `VersionedEntity<EntityT>` renamed to `Versioned<EntityT>`, with new fields

-This has been renamed, since `VersionedEntity<EntityT>` was redundant and led to long function
-signatures.
-In addition, we now also include `createdAt` and `modifiedAt` fields on
-`Versioned<EntityT>`, since they are always included in the database tables expected by Liflig
-Document Store, but we just didn't expose them previously.

-It should be sufficient to just replace `VersionedEntity<EntityT>` with `Versioned<EntityT>`, and
-IntelliJ should suggest this as an automatic fix.

-### 3. `EntityRoot` replaced by `Entity`

-`EntityRoot` was a redundant abstraction on top of the `Entity` interface.
-You should replace
-uses of `EntityRoot` with `Entity`, and `AbstractEntityRoot` with `AbstractEntity` (IntelliJ should
-suggest this as an automatic fix).
-All non-deprecated APIs have been updated to work with `Entity`
-instead of `EntityRoot`.

-### 4. Argument type registration with `DocumentStorePlugin`
+### 2. Argument type registration with `DocumentStorePlugin`

 If you previously registered argument types from Liflig Document Store manually when setting up
-JDBI, you should instead use the new `DocumentStorePlugin`.
+JDBI, you must now instead use the new `DocumentStorePlugin`.
 This makes it easier for us to migrate
 argument type registration in the future, and potentially add new argument types to
 `DocumentStorePlugin` without all library consumers having to manually add them themselves.
+For
+example, `StringEntityId` was recently added to Document Store, but it requires registering the
+`StringEntityIdArgumentFactory` to work - without this, queries will fail at runtime with reflection
+errors.
+Since services so far have done manual argument type registration, most will not have this
+argument type registered, and so may encounter runtime reflection errors if trying to use
+`StringEntityId`. `DocumentStorePlugin` fixes this issue.

 - Old argument type registration: